-- For a radio telescope to work in the linear range of operation, the output power must lie within certain ranges. - An automatic level control (ALC) is employed to provide negative feedback to the amplifier gains when output power increases. - The new analogue backend system of the GMRT has no automatic level control.
-This is thought to improve dynamic range.
+- For a radio telescope to work in the linear range of operation, the output power must lie within certain ranges. - An automatic level control (ALC) is employed to provide negative feedback to the amplifier gains when output power increases. - The new analogue backend system of uGMRT has no automatic level control (ALC).
+Removal of ALC is expected to improve dynamic range.